 - And Titanium Yellow.

-For professional artists it is normal to get only primary colors and white and black as they already know how to mix their own colors.
-Pros are looking for fine quality, vibrant pigmetns with minimum additives and great durability.
+For professional artists, it is normal to get only primary colors and white and black as they already know how to mix their own colors.
+Pros are looking for fine quality, vibrant pigments with minimum additives and great durability.

 Thus, Graham, despite the price, is one of the top choices for advanced gouache artists.
-It has no opacity enchancers, no chalk, made with pure blackberry honey for better consistency and dries to a good matte finish.
+It has no opacity enhancers, and no chalk, is made with pure blackberry honey for better consistency, and dries to a good matte finish.